jcornaz/kwik/docs/write-tests.rst

 Create a custom generator
 -------------------------

-But what if we want to use types which is not supported by Kwik, like a domain-specific one?
+But what if we want to test with input types which are not supported by Kwik, like domain-specific ones?

-For this we can create a generators by implementing the interface ``Generator``.
+For this we can create a generator by implementing the interface ``Generator``.

 But most of the time it may be simpler to call ``Generator.create``: